IsaacScript/isaacscript/packages/docs/docs/main/converting-lua-code.md

 ## LuaToTypeScript

 Hazzard993 wrote [a tool to automatically convert Lua to TypeScript](https://github.com/hazzard993/LuaToTypeScript).
-This works great and is probably what you want to use.
+This works great and is probably what you will want to use.
 Note that it does not convert comments, so you might want to manually transfer those over afterward. <!-- cspell:ignore Hazzard -->

 <br />